over-geek/3d-product-render/README.md

 # 📖 3D Product Rendering Site <a name="about-project"></a>

-3D Product Rendering site is a web app that allows user to customize and interact 3D models.
-Users can pick a color of the model, import an image to be used on the file, as well as having a rotating feel when the model is hovered on.
+3D Product Rendering site is a web app that allows users to customize and interact with 3D models.
+Users can pick a colour of the model, import an image to be used on the file, and have a rotating feel when the model is hovered on.

 ## 🛠 Built With <a name="built-with"></a>